Sonnen pilot: how home storage helps to balance grid

-In the pilot project, TenneT and sonnen tested a ‘virtual power plant’ providing electricity from home storage for congestion management (so-called redispatch).
+In the pilot project, TenneT and sonnen tested a ‘virtual power plant’ providing electricity from home storage for redispatch (so-called redispatch).

 In this way, sonnen and TenneT were able to continuously monitor how much capacity the home storage facilities could provide for redispatch back into the grid.
 The sonnen batteries were used to accept excess energy in regions where, for example, there was too much wind power.
 To keep the balance, other sonnen batteries simultaneously discharged the same amount of energy into a region with too little wind power.
 The whole process was documented in real time in a blockchain.